SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 Subscripts can take any number of input parameters, and these input parameters can be of any type.
 Subscripts can also return any type.
-Subscripts can use variable parameters and variadic parameters, but cannot use in-out parameters or provide default parameter values.
+Subscripts can use variadic parameters, but they can't use in-out parameters or provide default parameter values.

 A class or structure can provide as many subscript implementations as it needs, and the appropriate subscript to be used will be inferred based on